Overclocking options in config.txt

 0. See the blog post on Turbo Mode for more information.

-The latest kernel has a cpufreq kernel driver with the "ondemand" governor enabled by default.
-It has no effect if you have no overclock settings, but if you overclock, the CPU frequency will vary with processor load.
-Non-default values are only used when required, according to the governor.
+The kernel has a CPUFreq driver with the "powersave" governor enabled by default, switched to "ondemand" during boot, when raspi-config is installed.
+With "ondemand" governor, CPU frequency will vary with processor load.
 You can adjust the minimum values with the

 |force_turbo||Forces turbo mode frequencies even when the ARM cores are not busy.
 Enabling this may set the warranty bit if